akornatskyy/wheezy.html/doc/userguide.rst

 Widget Name
 ~~~~~~~~~~~

-Each attribute in widget corresponds to appropriate attribute in ``model``.
+Each attribute in widget corresponds to an appropriate attribute in ``model``.
-Attribute name becomes ``name`` in html element.
-Convention for html ``id``
+Attribute name becomes ``name`` in the html element.
+By convention in html ``id``
-is replace underscope with dash.
+underscore is replaced with dash.
 So attribute ``confirm_password`` remains
 unchanged in html name, however id will be ``confirm-password``.

 Widget Rendering
 ~~~~~~~~~~~~~~~~

-Once we know name of html widget, next pass control to appropriate widget for rendering::
+Once we know the name of the html widget, next we pass control to the appropriate widget for rendering::

     credential.username.textbox(autocomplete='off')

-Let explain this single line:
+Let's explain this single line:

 * ``credential`` - an instance of
   :py:class:`~wheezy.html.factory.WidgetFactory` that wraps ``model`` and